scantist/user-docs/docs/en-US/Settings/Members-and-Teams/index.md

 <div>

-You will not be able to invite if the email address has not been registered with {{companyConfig.COMPANY_NAME}}.
-You will need to ask the invitee to create an account with {{companyConfig.COMPANY_NAME}} first
+You will not be able to invite if the email address has not been registered with {{companyConfig.APP_NAME}}.
+You will need to ask the invitee to create an account with {{companyConfig.APP_NAME}} first

 </div>